williamczuba/TrainTrack/README.md

 This is the project page for the CS440 Train Track Project

 # About the project
 The TrainTrack project was assigned by Dr. Rodney Tosten.
-The basic idea of the project is to rewrite the ATSC monitor that is available for Windows, so that a limited version of the application is available as a web based application.
+The basic idea of the project is to rewrite the ATCS monitor that is available for Windows, so that a limited version of the application is available as a web based application.
 For this project, we will focus on creating a working version of train locations in the Harrisburg area.

 # About the team